 Senior Honors Thesis

 The department will select an appropriate advisor and two committee members for each successful honor thesis application.
 The advisor and committee oversee the student's progress, provide a means of communication between the student and the department, and ultimately make a recommendation to the department about the quality of the thesis.
-The typical course sequence associated with an honors thesis begins with G90 (Fall), followed by G85 (Winter) and G87 in the Spring Term.
+The typical course sequence associated with an honors thesis begins with GEOG 90 (Fall), followed by GEOG 85 (Winter) and GEOG 87 in the Spring Term.

 Many students support their scholarship with research grants; thesis students are strongly encouraged to explore the options available at: